Skip to content

 • If in good condition — A professional pressure wash and minor touch-ups to any chips or marks may be all you need.

-How Much Does Pre-Sale Painting Cost in Melbourne?
+How Much Does Pre-Sale Painting Cost in Melbourne in 2026?

 Pre-sale painting costs in Melbourne vary based on the size of the home, the number of rooms being painted, the condition of existing surfaces, and whether interior, exterior, or both are included.
-Use our painting cost calculator for a quick ballpark, or see our full pricing guide for a detailed breakdown:
+Use our free quote form for a quick ballpark, or see our full pricing guide for a detailed breakdown:

 $3,000–$8,000